David Kushner (singer-songwriter)

 David Alan Kushner II (born September 6, 2000) is an American singer-songwriter.
 Raised in the suburbs of Chicago, Illinois, he moved to Los Angeles, California, and began releasing music.
 Kushner's song "Miserable Man" (2022) went viral on TikTok and peaked at number 11 on the charts in Norway and number 19 in Ireland, additionally reaching the top 40 in Australia, New Zealand, and the United Kingdom.
 Along with the single "Mr. Forgettable", it appeared on his debut extended play Footprints I Found (2022).
 Kushner received 556 million streams within a year of releasing music.

 His song "Daylight" was released on April 14, 2023, and also gained huge traction on TikTok; the song would appear on his debut album The Dichotomy (2024).
 Kushner has served as the opening act for one of Lauv's tours.
 He headlined the Daylight 2.0 tour.

 Life and career

 Kushner was raised in the suburbs of Chicago, Illinois.
 After realizing he could sing after finishing twelfth grade, he began writing songs with a close friend while living in Florida.
-Kushner played the guitar and taught music to himself.
+Kushner played the guitar and taught himself music.
 Although never using a vocal coach, Kushner released the single "Miserable Man" in January 2022, which went viral on TikTok.
 The song peaked at number 11 on the charts in Norway and number 19 in Ireland, additionally reaching the top 40 in Australia, New Zealand, and the United Kingdom.
 Manny Patston of Happy commented: "He really, really cares about music.
 You can tell from his sheer excitement [...]
 I'm sure Kushner's youthful energy, magnetism, and blessed DNA will result in flocks of adoration".